 Like other powerful countries, Australia is a country that works and produces regulations on the fight against money laundering and terrorist financing.

-To prevent these activities and to punish the regimes and individuals engaging or cooperating with them, the Australian government observes a range of economic sanctions, that are enforced and applied by the Department of Foreign Affairs and Trade.
+To prevent these activities and punish the regimes and individuals engaging or cooperating with them, the Australian Government observes a range of economic sanctions enforced and applied by the Department of Foreign Affairs and Trade.

 As a member of the United Nations, Australia is bound to apply the sanctions issued by the UN Security Council.

 The sanctions on the list contain asset freezing, market access restriction, business relationships, imports and exports, and travel to or through Australia.
-Breaches are punishable by a fine of AU$450,000 or up to three times the value of the transactions (if that is greater), and prison sentences up to 10 years if individuals found guilty.
+Those who violate DFAT sanctions are fined and imprisoned.

 That's why organizations in Australia should leverage technology and use AI-powered AML Software to prevent money laundering risks.

 Checking the sanction lists manually is a difficult process.
 Manual controls are a waste of time.
 In addition, error rates that may occur in manual controls are very high.
 So, the sanctions screening tool minimizes those risks like a Sanction Scanner.
 With Sanction Scanner, you can automatically check everybody on the 3000+ sanctions list.
 Our lists are always up to date.
 You can integrate with API.
 No more waste of time.
 Meet Sanction Scanner Today!